-Hence we learn that we must not pass too harsh judgment upon ourselves or others when God doth exercise us with bruising upon bruising; there must be a conformity to our head, Christ, who "was bruised for us," Isa. liii.
+Hence we learn that we must not pass too harsh judgment upon our selves or others when God doth exercise us with bruising upon bruising there must be a conformity to our head, Christ, who 'was bruised for us Isa. liii.
 5, that we may know how much we are bound unto him.
-Profane spirits, ignorant of God's ways in bringing his children to heaven, censure broken-hearted Christians for desperate persons, whenas God is about a gracious good work with them.
-It is no easy matter to bring a man from nature to grace, and from grace to glory, so unyielding and untractable are our hearts.
+Profane spirits, ignorant of God's ways in bringing his children to heaver censure broken-hearted Christians for desperate persons, whenas Go is about a gracious good work with them.
+It is no easy matter to bring man from nature to grace, and from grace to glory, so unyielding and untractable are our hearts.

-CHAP.
-III.-Christ will not break the Bruised Reed.
+[Chapter III.-Christ will not Break the Bruised Reed.]